iterami/Docs.htm/common/js/core.md

 ---

 ### `core_image(args)`
-* Creates and loads an image.
+* Creates an image, begins asynchronous loading, and returns it.

 Arg  | Required? | Notes
 -----|-----------|------